react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 You can also specify `{ backgroundColor: 'transparent' }` to make the previous screen visible underneath (for transparent modals).
 This is useful to implement things like modal dialogs.
 You should also specify `presentation: 'modal'` in the options when using a transparent background so previous screens aren't detached and stay visible underneath.

+On Web, the height of the screen isn't limited to the height of the viewport.
+This is by design to allow the browser's address bar to hide when scrolling.
+If this isn't desirable behavior, you can set `cardStyle` to `{ flex: 1 }` to force the screen to fill the viewport.

 #### `presentation`

 This is shortcut option which configures several options to configure the style for rendering and transitions: